Do! Run Run

 Do!
-Run Run, also known as Super Pierrot (スーパーピエロ Sūpā Piero), is the fourth and final incarnation of Mr. Do!, the Universal video game mascot.
+Run Run, also known as Super Pierrot (スーパーピエロ Sūpā Piero), is a 1984 maze arcade video game developed and published by Universal Entertainment.
+It is the fourth and final incarnation of Mr. Do!, the company's video game mascot.
 Returning to his Mr. Do! roots, the clown has a bouncing powerball with which to hurl at monsters.
 Mr. Do runs along the playfield picking up dots and leaving a line behind him, which the player is encouraged to create closed off sections with.
 Precariously balanced log traps can be rolled downslope, crushing enemies.
 The resulting game is something of a cross between Mr. Do!, Congo Bongo, Pac-Man, and Qix.